 As mentioned in the previous post, it is the Year of the Pig in Chinese culture.
 I thought it would be fun to go along with the pig theme, and try out some other ingredients from pigs.
 Lard has been used throughout culinary history; however, in recent years it has fallen out of favour with the health-conscious consumer due do its high saturated fat content.
 Like its animal fat cousins: beef dripping and goose fat, lard is often used to roast potatoes with.

 A recipe that sprung to mind was first lady Jackie Kennedy’s baked potato.
-But instead of Beluga caviar, I will opt for the poorwoman’s substitute: lumpfish caviar.
+But instead of Beluga caviar, I will opt for a more affordable substitute: lumpfish caviar.
 I tried this recipe several months ago, but this time I’m going to coat the potatoes with lard instead of oil.

 For these jacket potatoes with a twist, you will need: